 Large corporations, with their abundance of bureaucratic levels, will often require more time to make decisions.
 In contrast, in smaller organizations, decision-making can be fairly fast as very often the person at the helm also owns the business and has the authority to take tough decisions without hesitation.

 2. Pro risk or risk-averse

 The way large and small companies feel about risk-taking varies considerably and is due to size.
 A smaller organisation or even a start-up tends to embrace risk more as the pitfalls are considerably less.
 A large corporation on the other hand often has a more vested interest in keeping things as they have always been and sticking to a formula that has proven to be successful therefore less open to taking risks.

 Every penny counts in a small or young business.
 Resources, which can be scarce, are allocated based almost solely on whether they will boost the bottom line.
 With more abundant resources within a larger business, there is a more relaxed approach when it comes to spending even through recent recessions have changed that too.

 4. A melting pot of people

-Within a larger organisation with a strong and clear company culture, the work force will often take the shape of that culture, and will attract those looking for job security above all.
-A smaller company tends to attract a more diverse work force to include, young, old and simply different employees.
-It tends to appeal to those who wish to work across a number of different areas, looking for growth, change or risk taking.
+In a larger organisation with a strong and clear company culture, the workforce will often take the shape of that culture and will attract those looking for job security above all.
+A smaller company tends to attract a more diverse workforce to include, young, old and simply different employees.
+It tends to appeal to those who wish to work across a number of different areas, looking for growth, change or risk-taking.